Mary Lou Retton

 Mary Lou Retton (born January 24, 1968) is an American retired gymnast.
-At the 1984 Summer Olympics in Los Angeles, she won a gold medal in the individual all-around competition, as well as two silver medals and two bronze medals.
+At the 1984 Summer Olympics in Los Angeles, she won a gold medal in the individual all-around competition, as well as two silver medals and two bronze medals, which earned her the Sports Illustrated Sportswoman of the Year award.

 Retton's performance made her one of the most popular athletes in the United States.
 Her gold medal win was historic as Retton was the first American woman to win the all-around gold medal in Olympic gymnastics.

 Early life

 Mary Lou Retton was born on January 24, 1968, in Fairmont, West Virginia.
 Her father, Ronnie, operated a coal-industry transportation equipment business.
 She attended Fairmont Senior High School, but did not graduate.
 She competed in the 1984 Olympic Games in Los Angeles, California, during her sophomore year of high school.

 Gymnastics career

 When Retton was eight years old she was inspired by watching Nadia Comăneci outshine defending Olympic two-event winner Olga Korbut on television at the 1976 Summer Olympics in Montreal, and she took up gymnastics in her hometown of Fairmont, West Virginia.
 She was coached by Gary Rafaloski.
-Her parents then decided to move the family to Houston, Texas, to train under Romanians Béla and Márta Károlyi, who had coached Nadia Comăneci before their defection to the United States.
+Her parents then decided to move the family to Houston, Texas, so that she could train under Romanians Béla and Márta Károlyi, who had coached Nadia Comăneci before their defection to the United States.
 Under the Károlyis, Retton soon began to make a name for herself in the U.S., winning the American Cup in 1983 and placing second to Dianne Durham (another Károlyi student) at the US Nationals that same year.
 Though Retton missed the World Gymnastics Championships in 1983 due to a wrist injury, she won the American Classic in 1983 and 1984, as well as Japan's Chunichi Cup in 1983.